ec-jrc/nrt/doc/source/classes.rst

 scattering in that wavelength caused by the structure and water content of the leaves.
 The number of leaves and thus of scattering in the NIR is highest in summer and spring and lowest during winter.
-This seasonal pattern can be modelled and used to detect disturbances (Fig. 1).
+This seasonal pattern can be modelled and used to detect disturbances.

 .. image:: images/concept.png

-All algorithms implemented are based on this.
+All implemented algorithms are based on this concept.
 They first fit a model to the stable forest, then monitor for unusual values compared to that model.
+How exactly this monitoring happens is one of the main differences between the algorithms.

 EWMA